forforf/node-style-guide/Readme.md

 });
 ```

+## Complex anonymous functions.

+In general, try to create a named functions when the function is complex, rather than
+inserting the function code in the argument.
+It is ok to skip this rule if the function argument is more important than the outer function
+I know I need examples, but I know what I mean.

-## No nested closures
+## No nested anonymous functions

-Use closures, but don't nest them.
+It's ok to use them but don't nest them.
 Otherwise your code will become a mess.
+This is also a case where naming a function is helpful.

 *Right:*